 a little more time, she would.
 In fact, by the end of her stay she was getting a lot of flashes.

 But it was too little too late.
-They didn't notice, or maybe they had and it just hadn't interested
+They didn't seem to notice, or maybe they had and it just wasn't the sort

-that had happened – very bad – was that she'd gotten a case of poison ivy or poison oak
+One bad thing had happened though.
+Very bad, in fact – she'd gotten a case of poison ivy or

-When she had that first, long, eight-hour layover she had to sit in the remotest part of the station
+When she had that first, long, eight-hour layover she'd had to sit in the remotest part of the station

 possible just so that she could, whenever nobody was looking, stick her hand down the back of her pants